birdandhike.com logo

 Cassin's Finch male with a distinct red cap

 General Description: Cassin's Finches (Carpodacus cassinii) are little finches of the high mountains.
 Males have a red crown patch and pale red on the throat and upper breast.
-The sides of the breast, belly, and undertail coverts have fine, distinct brown streaks.
+The sides of the breast and undertail coverts have fine, distinct brown streaks.
 Female Cassin's Finches are gray with finely streaked under parts.
-The face is finely streaked, including an indistinct eyeline.
+The face is finely streaked, including the indistinct eyeline.
+In both genders, the bill is relatively long and pointed compared to other finch species.

 Male Cassin's Finches look similar to male Purple Finches, but Cassin's do not have the "dipped in raspberry juice" appearance.
-The red color on Cassin's is pale and less extensive, although the red on the top of the head forms a bright and distinct cap.
+The red color on Cassin's is pale and restricted to the head and chest, and the red on the top of the head forms a bright and distinct cap.
 Female Cassin's Finches are finely streaked, not heavily streaked like female Purple Finches.
 Female Cassin's Finches do not have a bold eyeline.

 Taxonomy: Passeriformes, Fringillidae, Carduelinae.